 Bile Acids Malabsorption

 Another risk created by the lack of terminal ileum is Bile Acids Malabsorption (BAM) (sometimes known as Bile Salts Malabsorption and some texts described the resultant diarrhea as ‘Bile Acid Diarrhea”).
 Bile Acids are produced in the liver and have major roles in the absorption of lipids in the small intestine.
 Following a terminal ileum resection which includes a right hemicolectomy, there is a risk that excess Bile Acids will leak into the large intestine (colon) via the anastomosis (the new joint between small and large intestines).
 This leakage can lead to increased motility, shortening the colonic transit time, and so producing watery diarrhea (or exacerbating an existing condition).
-Although this condition can be treated using bile acid sequestrants, it is difficult to pinpoint it as the cause but the treatment is usually in the form of bile acid binder medicine such as colestyramine.
+Patients with mild to moderate bile acid malabsorption present with watery diarrhea and generally respond very well to treatment with bile acid binders such as cholestyramine.
+Patients with more severe bile acid malabsorption have both diarrhea and steatorrhea.

 Deficiencies of these vitamins and certain minerals can lead to other conditions/comorbidities, some more serious than others.
-For a list of the vitamins and minerals most at risk for Neuroendocrine Cancer patients, have a read of my article – Vitamin and Mineral deficiency risks.
+For a list of the vitamins and minerals most at risk for Neuroendocrine Cancer patients, have a read of my article which was co-authored by Tara Whyand – Vitamin and Mineral deficiency risks.

 There is a third article in this series discussing a related issue with Neuroendocrine Cancer, particularly where gut surgery has been performed.
 You can link directly to this article here – “Gut Health“ – (Gut Health, Probiotics and Small Intestinal Bacterial Overgrowth (SIBO)).